 - Call for help.
 Calling 9-1-1 is almost always the fastest way to get lifesaving treatment.
 Emergency medical services staff can begin treatment when they arrive and are trained to revive someone whose heart has stopped.
 Patients who arrive by ambulance usually receive faster treatment at the hospital, too.

 - If you can't access EMS, have someone drive you to the hospital right away.
 If you're the one having symptoms, don't drive yourself, unless you have absolutely no other option.

 - Cardiac arrest strikes immediately and without warning.

 - Sudden loss of responsiveness.
 No response to gentle shaking.

 - No normal breathing.
-The victim does not take a normal breath when you check
+The victim does not take a normal breath when you check for several seconds.

 - No signs of circulation.
 No movement or coughing.